OPEN SPACE & RECREATION PLAN UPDATE

 An OSRP is an important planning guideline that

-- Recommends strategies for development that will support these goals; and
+- Recommends strategies for development that will support these goals.

-Paper copies of the current (2011-2018) OSRP are available at the Boyden Library, Conservation Department in Town Hall, and digitally, on this site.
+Paper copies of the current (2011-2018) OSRP are available at the Boyden Library, Conservation Office in Town Hall, and digitally, on this website.

 CONSERVATION COMMISSION'S MISSION STATEMENT: